Data Augementation with Polya Inverse Gamma: Examples

-The multinomial-Dirichlet framework presented herein is closely related to the latent Dirichlet allocation model of \citet{blei2003latent} for topic modeling in text data, and we use text analysis as a motivating context.
-Suppose that for document $m \in \{1, \ldots, M\}$, each of $N_m$ words in the document is independently allocated to $K$ topics conditional on probability vector $\p_m = \left(p_{m1}, p_{m2}, \ldots, p_{mK}\right)$.
-For each document $m$, the number of words allocated to each topic, $\nn_m = \left(n_{m1}, \cdots, n_{mK}\right)$, is modeled with a multinomial distribution.
-The sampling model for the count vector $\nn_m$ is then a multinomial distribution given probability vector $\p_m$,
+The multinomial-Dirichlet framework presented herein is closely related to the latent Dirichlet allocation model of \citet*{blei2003latent} for topic modeling of text data, and we use text analysis as a motivating context.
+Suppose that for document $s \in \{1, ..., S\}$, each of $N_s$ words in the document is independently allocated to $K$ topics conditional on probability vector $\bm{p}_s = \left(p_{s1}, p_{s2}, \ldots, p_{sK}\right)$.
+For each document $s$, the number of words allocated to each topic is denoted by $\bm{n}_s = \left(n_{s1}, \cdots, n_{sK}\right)$, which follows a multinomial distribution.
+The sampling model for the count vector $\bm{n}_s$ is then a multinomial distribution given probability vector $\bm{p}_s$,

-The probability vector $\p_m$ is the proportional allocation of each document to the $K$ topics.
-In a Bayesian analysis, the probability vector for each document $\p_m$ is typically assigned a Dirichlet distribution with concentration parameter vector $\alphavec = \left(\alpha_1, \ldots, \alpha_K\right)$,
+The probability vector $\bm{p}_s$ is the proportional allocation of each document to the $K$ topics.
+In a Bayesian analysis, the probability vector for each document $\bm{p}_s$ is typically assigned a Dirichlet distribution with concentration parameter vector $\bm{\alpha} = \left(\alpha_1, \ldots, \alpha_K\right)$,

-Rather than fixing $\alphavec = \left(\frac{1}{K}, \ldots, \frac{1}{K}\right)$, as is common, we complete the model with a prior distribution $p(\alphavec)$.
-This hierarchical prior distribution for $\alphavec$ facilitates more efficient information sharing across documents (observational units), and it yields practical advantages for out-of-sample prediction, which we discuss below.
+Rather than fixing $\bm{\alpha} = \left(\frac{1}{K}, \ldots, \frac{1}{K}\right)$, as is common, we complete the model with a prior distribution $p(\bm{\alpha})$.
+This hierarchical prior distribution for $\bm{\alpha}$ facilitates more efficient information sharing across documents (observational units), and it yields practical advantages for out-of-sample prediction, which we discuss below.
 The model framework and P-IG augmentation admit independent uniform, truncated normal, and exponential prior distributions for the elements $\alpha_k$.
-Although reference priors $p(\alpha_k) \propto 1$ and exponential priors yield tractable full conditional distributions in the Gibbs sampler, we find in numerical experiments that they do not provide sufficient regularization for posterior convergence and advise against using them.
-Section \ref{subsec:Data_Augmentation} presents analyses based on independent truncated normal priors $p(\alphavec) = \prod_{k=1}^K p(\alpha_k)$.
+Section \ref{subsec:Data_Augmentation} presents analyses based on independent gamma priors $p(\bm{\alpha}) = \prod_{k=1}^K p(\alpha_k)$.